-We have swapped stories with strangers on trains in Russia, we have been on trains marooned in deep midwinter snow in Scandinavia and we have slept soundly on trains that crept by dead of night around the back of factories in unnamed towns.
+As we venture out again, we’ll all be reminded that travelling by train is convivial in a way that is rarely encountered on planes and has never been a feature of car travel.
+We have swapped stories with strangers on trains in Ukraine, we have been on trains marooned in deep midwinter snow in Scandinavia and we have shared meals on night trains that slipped in the dark past silent factories in unnamed towns.

-The routes described in Europe by Rail will take you far beyond the Arctic Circle and on mountain railways across the Pyrenees and the Alps.
-We shall lead you to great cities in eastern Europe and through Balkan byways to the shores of the Bosphorus.
+The imaginations of travellers today are unfettered.
+Classic destinations like the Rhine, Switzerland and the northern shores of the Mediterranean no longer command attention to the exclusion of other parts of Europe.
+The routes in this book will take you far beyond the Arctic Circle and on mountain railways across the Pyrenees and the Alps.
+We shall lead you from eastern Europe to the Irish hills, from Balkan byways to the Baltic and the Bay of Biscay.

 Nicky Gardner and Susanne Kries